ezradennis/stellar_physics_simulation/README.md

 ## TODO

+- Line showing the path of orbit for each object
 - Planets
 - Tool for spawning bodies with the right velocity vector so they actually orbit
 - and don't slingshot to the other side of the universe